Backers of Oregon gun-safety measure hope for fall ballot

 SALEM, Ore.
 (AP) — Backers of a proposed initiative in Oregon that would require people to secure permits to buy firearms say concern about recent mass shootings have buoyed their effort and they have enough signatures to place it on the November ballot.

-The Rev. Mark Knutson, a chief petitioner of the initiative, said he plans to deliver the signatures Friday afternoon to the Oregon secretary of state’s office in Salem, accompanied by students and other volunteers.
-Election officials, who work under Secretary of State Shemia Fagan, would then verify that the signatures are from registered voters.
+The Rev. Mark Knutson, a chief petitioner of the initiative, delivered signatures Friday afternoon to the Oregon secretary of state’s office in Salem, accompanied by students and other volunteers.
+Election officials, who work under Secretary of State Shemia Fagan, will verify that the signatures are from registered voters.

 Proponents of the measure say they’ve seen surging interest in the possible November ballot question following recent mass shootings, and they hope the move to put the gun issue before voters catches fire in other states.